top of page

 Built between 1937 and 1941 and later extended in the 1980s, its length is necessary due to the region’s shallow waters.
 Today, it serves as a key port for both cargo ships and cruise liners, making Progreso an important hub for trade and tourism.

-As mentioned, Progreso on the YucatĂĄn Peninsula is a popular stop for cruise ships, bringing a large number of tourists to the city when they dock.
-To avoid crowds, it's a good idea to check the cruise ship schedule before planning your visit.
+As mentioned, Progreso on the Yucatán Peninsula is a popular stop for cruise ships, bringing a large number of tourists to the city when they dock.
+To avoid crowds, I’d recommend checking the cruise ship schedule before planning your visit.

 The water is pleasantly warm